Is Testosterone For Women Too?

 Effects on Strength and Fitness

 Beside mental and sexual benefits, testosterone also plays an important role in helping maintain healthy body composition.
 Most women begin experiencing weight gain (specifically an increase in body fat) approximately 10 years before they experience menopause.
 This is often a side effect of taking birth control pills.
 Doctors frequently overlook the role that testosterone can play in helping to prevent this weight gain.
-This is most likely due to many physicians being uninformed about the use of testosterone replacement therapy in women.
+This is most likely due to many physicians being uninformed about the use of testosterone replacement therapy in females.

 Benefits for Women’s Sexuality

-Most doctors now understand that women who have had hysterectomies and/or their ovaries removed will benefit from testosterone replacement.
+Most doctors now understand that females who have had hysterectomies and/or their ovaries removed will benefit from testosterone replacement.
 However, many resist the idea that testosterone replacement will help women who still have their uterus and ovaries intact.
 It is common for women to experience changes in their sex drive as they get closer to menopause.
 Studies have shown that optimizing women’s testosterone levels helps to increase their libido and levels of sexual arousal.

 Can Testosterone Prevent Breast Cancer?

 Breast cancer is the most common cancer found in women in Denver.
 In spite of the billions of dollars spent on research and treatment since the 1970s, cases have been steadily increasing.

 Many researchers believe that elevated estrogen levels are a major risk factor for developing breast cancer.
 Multiple studies now show that testosterone may help guard women against breast cancer.
 A study in 2000 looked at the effects of testosterone and tamoxifen (a widely used chemotherapeutic agent for breast cancer) on breast cell stimulation.
 The study showed that breast cells exposed to estrogen showed cancer-like rapid growth.
 However, those exposed to testosterone showed significantly less growth.